Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-Judgment No. 34607 of 2023: Recognition of Foreign Judgments and Criminal Effects
+Judgment No. 34607 of 2023: Recognition of Foreign Judgments and Criminal Law Effects

-The judgment No. 34607 of May 25, 2023, issued by the Court of Cassation, addresses a matter of particular relevance in Italian criminal law: the recognition of foreign judgments and their effects on the criminal record.
-This ruling fits into a complex legal context and deserves a thorough analysis to understand its practical and theoretical implications.
+Judgment No. 34607 of May 25, 2023, issued by the Court of Cassation, addresses a matter of particular relevance in Italian criminal law: the recognition of foreign judgments and their effects on criminal records.
+This ruling is part of a complex legal context and deserves in-depth analysis to understand its practical and theoretical implications.

 Context of the Judgment

-The case examined by the Court involves the defendant C. R., who requested the cancellation of certain entries from her criminal record certificate.
-These entries referred to foreign judgments recognized under Article 12 of the Penal Code.
-The central issue was whether such judgments, despite being recognized, could be considered non-executive for the purpose of the cancellation request.
+The case examined by the Court concerns the defendant C. R., who had requested the deletion of certain entries from her criminal record certificate.
+These entries referred to foreign judgments recognized pursuant to Article 12 of the Criminal Code.
+The central issue was whether such judgments, despite being recognized, could be considered non-enforceable for the purpose of the deletion request.

-Recognized foreign judgment - Recidivism and criminal effects - Actuality - Exclusion - Mere possibility - Basis.
-The recognized foreign judgment under Article 12 of the Penal Code, for the purpose of establishing recidivism or another criminal effect, cannot be understood as a non-executive measure for the purpose of the cancellation request from the criminal record certificate, according to Article 5 of Presidential Decree No. 313 of November 14, 2002, on the assumption that it has not been considered in a specific national criminal proceeding, given that recognition presupposes the mere possibility of producing criminal effects and not their actuality.
+Recognized foreign judgment - Recidivism and criminal law effects - Current relevance - Exclusion - Mere possibility - Basis.
+A foreign judgment, recognized pursuant to Article 12 of the Criminal Code for the purpose of establishing recidivism or another criminal law effect, cannot be considered a non-enforceable measure for the purpose of requesting deletion from the criminal record certificate, pursuant to Article 5 of Presidential Decree of November 14, 2002, No. 313, on the assumption that it was not considered in a specific national criminal proceeding, given that recognition presupposes the mere possibility of producing criminal law effects and not their current relevance.
 (See: No. 3715 of 1984, Rv.
 167232-01).

-The Court clarified that the recognition of a foreign judgment does not necessarily imply its actuality in the national criminal context.
-In fact, recognition presupposes a mere possibility of criminal effects, without the necessity for such effects to be current.
-This principle aligns with Article 5 of Presidential Decree No. 313 of November 14, 2002, which regulates the procedures for the cancellation of entries from the criminal record.
+The Court clarified that the recognition of a foreign judgment does not necessarily imply its current relevance within the national criminal context.
+In fact, recognition presupposes a mere possibility of criminal law effects, without requiring these effects to be current.
+This principle aligns with Article 5 of Presidential Decree of November 14, 2002, No. 313, which governs the procedures for deleting entries from criminal records.

 Practical Implications